 How do relative and radioactive dating work

-How do relative and radioactive dating work - dating for elderly sites
+How do relative and radioactive dating work - canadian adult dating site

 Absolute dating provides a numerical age or range in contrast with relative dating which places events in order without any measure of the age between events.